wrightmac/MrPeteys_kiCAD_Parts/README.md

 # MrPeteys_kiCAD_Parts

- Parts I created for some of my projects.
+Enclosed are parts that I have created and used for various projects.
+They are free to be used by all.
+They are provided as is.

+# ELM401